ProjectFacet/multifacet/README.rst

 Project Facet Planning
 ======================

-This repo is where planning docs, mockups and early stage work will be shared.
+This repo is where planning docs, mockups and early stage work will be shared in this repo and in the wiki pages you can find `here <https://github.com/ProjectFacet/multifacet/wiki>`_.

 What are we trying to do?
 -------------------------